External Affairs Department

 - Nona Martin, public programs manager

-- Courtney Rothbard, public affairs specialist
+- Courtney Rothbard, associate public affairs officer

 - Janet Walker, visitor services manager